Active Response Training

 Shooting Through Doors and Walls

 Written by: Greg Ellifritz As I was scanning my news feed last week, I came across yet another mistaken identity shooting where the “defender” fired through a door or wall.
-Dad mistakes daughter for intruder, shoots her to death According to the article: “Pressley’s father told investigators he fired through a door at […]
+Dad mistakes daughter for intruder, shoots her to death According to the article: “Pressley’s father told investigators he fired through a door […]

 Training Scars